 - School or Work Performance: Like many of the other areas of life, school and work can suffer dearly due to addiction, resulting in a myriad of further consequences–such as unemployment, divorce, and homelessness.

 Consequences of addiction differ for each person, and like many other diseases, no two cases of addiction are the same.
 Here are some possible health consequences of addiction, according to the National Institute on Drug Abuse (NIDA):

-Pregnant women who are addicted to drugs or alcohol are at an increased risk for health issues for themselves and their infants.
-Substance abuse during pregnancy can even cause withdrawal syndrome in the infants at birth, as well as a host of other complications–commonly referred to as neonatal abstinence syndrome (NAS).
+Pregnant women who are addicted to drugs or alcohol are at increased risk for health issues for themselves and their infants.
+Substance abuse during pregnancy can even cause withdrawal syndrome in the infants at birth, as well as a host of other complications–which are commonly referred to as neonatal abstinence syndrome (NAS).